-We now begin to describe the Relooper algorithm.
-As mentioned before, it takes as input a 'soup of labeled LLVM blocks' as described above, and generates a structured set of Emscripten code blocks, which are each a set of LLVM blocks with some logical structure.
+Emscripten's Relooper takes as input a 'soup of LLVM blocks' as described above, and generates a structured set of Emscripten code blocks, which are each a set of LLVM blocks with some logical structure.
 For simplicity we call LLVM blocks 'labels' and Emscripten blocks 'blocks' in the following.